Situation Normal All Fouled Up

 Soon an unsuspecting Snafu is blabbering his secret to anyone within earshot.

 Most of the shorts end with Snafu being killed by his own stupidity.
 Later as the war neared an end, the shorts got edgier and Snafu got smarter.
-Even the content became racier, with scantily clad girls with body parts cleverly, but barely disguised.
+Even the content became racier, with scantily clad girls with body parts cleverly disguised.